4dnaanM/Minesweeper/README.md

 ## Known Issues and Future Improvements
 ### To-Do:
 - Ensure the first click is never on a mine.
-- Add an AI solver for the game.
+- Add a solver for the game.
-- Implement a "No Guessing" mode to make the game solvable deterministically.
+- Implement "No Guessing" mode.
 - Add a Game-Over Screen, Timer, Remaining Mines Counter, Re-start button, Hint button.
 - tarball package instead of source code distribution
 ### Known Issues: